 During the summer of 1921 he ran occassional shows at the Fairmont Outdoor Arena.
 In 1925 these cards became weekly events.
 November of that year saw haft purchase the arena.
 Before the 1927 summer season, Haft razed the arena and built Haft's Acre an outdoor arena that he would run during summers for the next thirty years.
 The arena was torn down in 1957 to make room for a freeway.

 Olentangy Park was also a regular site for matches in the summer.
 Starting in 1921, the cards generally had two matches with shorter time limits and were free to park visitors.
 From 1921 through 1923, these matches were held in the latter part of the summer.
 Starting in 1924 they ran the entire summer.
-From 1929 through 1932 and again in 1934, the matches were held twice per week.
+From 1929 through 1932 and again in 1934 and 1935, the matches were held twice per week.
 The last Olentangy prk matches were held in August 1937.

 It was in September 1921 that Haft officialy incorporated the Quality Athletic Club.
 He did so shortly before promoting his first boxing card.
 The club was the main promotion in Columbus from its inception through Haft's retirement in 1965.
 He would build Columbus into one of the strongest wrestling cities in the country and his wrestlers were used by local promoters throughout Ohio and neighboring states.
 Aside from his regularly scheduled shows in Columbus, Haft also provided talent for cards at fairs, festivals, and fund raising events.